 The report found that silvopastoral farming and conservation agriculture are the top two systems in climate “smartness” globally.

 “The CSA profiles are an effective entry point to unlock discussions and actions on CSA,” said Godefroy Grosjean, CIAT’s Asia Climate Policy Hub leader.
 “They should however be embedded within a broader suite of decision-making tools, such as Climate Smart Investments plans and sub-national climate risks profiles.
 These will allow actors to look beyond on-farm practices and develop strategies that increase resilience of the whole agricultural value chain, while reducing emissions and improving livelihoods.
-CIAT, CCAFS and its partners such as the World Bank are particularly committed to provide support to decision-making to make the agricultural transformation a success.”
+CCAFS, CIAT and partners such as the World Bank are particularly committed to provide support to decision-making to make the agricultural transformation a success.”

 COP23 last year in Bonn, Germany, was the first time agriculture was identified as an implementation target in the UNFCCC’s 25-plus-year history.